sagnikbose-11-01/Calculator-Web-App/README.md

 - Division
 - Clear button to reset the calculator
 - Backspace button to delete the last entered digit
+- Toggle button for dark mode and light mode

 ## Usage